Kenya suspends crypto project Worldcoin over safety concerns

 Kindiki said the government was concerned with Worldcoin's activities, and agencies would probe how it intends to use the data it gathers.
 He said action would be taken against anyone who engages with its activities, without elaborating.

-Local media have reported that more than 350,000 Kenyans had signed up for Worldcoin as of Tuesday, in exchange for free cryptocurrency tokens worth around 7,000 Kenyan shillings ($49.09).
+Local media have reported that more than 350,000 Kenyans had signed up for Worldcoin as of Tuesday, in exchange for free cryptocurrency tokens worth around 7,000 Kenyan shillings (US$49.09).

 Since its launch, people around the world including in Kenya, Germany, Spain and France have been flocking to registration sites to get their eyes scanned by a shiny spherical "orb".